darshshah17/Game-Server/README.md

 The server maintains the authoritative game state and validates all player actions.
 This prevents cheating by ensuring:
 - Actions are validated before being applied
-- Game state is always consistent
+- Game state is always consistent across all clients
-- Client predictions can be corrected via reconciliation
+- State updates are broadcast only when changes occur (dirty state tracking)

-### Rollback/Reconciliation
+### Client-Side Prediction

-The server maintains snapshots of game state at regular intervals.
-When validation fails or corrections are needed:
-1. Server rolls back to a previous snapshot
-2. Replays actions from that point
-3. Sends corrected state to clients
-4. Clients reconcile their local state with server state
+The web client implements client-side prediction for instant local feedback:
+- Players see their own moves immediately (0ms latency)
+- Server confirms and corrects if needed
+- Smooth gameplay experience even with network latency

 ### Matchmaking